galawaydude/data-place/100 operating-systems/Memory Management.md

 and because we are dealing with the sizes of memory here, we can either say byte, or even better, say word.
 `page size = frame size = P words`

-now that we have this sorted, we already discussed the structure of both addresses [[Structure of an Address|address structure]]
+now that we have this sorted, we already discussed the structure of both addresses [[^]]

 now let us try to find how many bits, would the address need to be, obv, we already found the number of bits, required to represent all the addresses [[Word and Address Space|representation]], but we need to know how many bits to assign to each part, cause there are two parts.
 So, a logical address would have the page number and the page offset, and this offset value would be same in both the logical address and the physical address.